chemgymrl/chemgymrl/docs/lesson_1_extract.md

 ```

 Now that we've added the oil we need to mix the vessel to get the sodium to transfer into the oil, so let's mix the
-vessel!As seen in the graph below we can see that based on the layer representation that we have mixed the oil and the water.
+vessel!
+As seen in the graph below we can see that based on the layer representation that we have mixed the oil and the water.

 ![stirring](https://upload.wikimedia.org/wikipedia/commons/3/32/Magnetic_Stirrer.JPG)